openvswitch/ovs/Documentation/topics/windows.rst

 Background Info
 ---------------

-Microsoft’s hypervisor solution - Hyper-V [1]_ implements a virtual switch that is extensible and provides opportunities for other vendors to implement functional extensions [2]_.
+Microsoft's hypervisor solution - Hyper-V [1]_ implements a virtual switch that is extensible and provides opportunities for other vendors to implement functional extensions [2]_.
 The extensions need to be implemented as NDIS drivers that bind within the extensible switch driver stack provided.
 The